Beach Hazards Statement issued for Accomack, Northampton by NWS - News Break

 Beach Hazards Statement issued for Accomack, Northampton by NWS

-Effective: 2021-07-09 15:58:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Accomack; Northampton BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...High risk of rip currents in the Atlantic Ocean expected. * WHERE...In Maryland, Maryland Beaches County.
-In Virginia, Accomack and Northampton Counties. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Dangerous swimming conditions.alerts.weather.gov
+Effective: 2021-07-09 08:00:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Accomack; Northampton BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM 8 AM EDT FRIDAY THROUGH FRIDAY EVENING * WHAT...High risk of rip currents. * WHERE...In Maryland, Maryland Beaches of Worcester County.
+In Virginia, Accomack and Northampton Counties. * WHEN...From Friday morning through Friday evening.alerts.weather.gov

 Comments / 0